srikantaghosh/dbt-airboltic-demo/README.md

 	•	Creating tables for customers, orders, trips, and more
 	•	Populating tables using staged files from S3

-2. dbt Project Demo- Go to dbtdemo folder
+2. dbt Project Demo- Go to airboltic/dbtdemo